Clean your horse’s sheath or udders!

 - So, you have to peel open the pockets and work the beans out.
 Often a job to do when your horse is sedated.
 While rare in horses, urinary tract issues are dangerous and a great reason to monitor your horse while urinating.
 You can learn more about normal horse urine here.

 - Mares should have their udders gently cleansed with a super soft cloth and warm water daily-ish.
 Udders are much easier to clean and reach, so daily-ish attention works best.
-Many mares are fine with this and only start to become irritated when their udders are dirty.
+Many mares are fine with this and only become irritated when their udders are dirty.
 Stay ahead of the game!

 - Sometimes, a horse that rubs his tail will need a sheath or udder cleaning.
 But, there are a lot of other reasons for tail rubbing (outlined here) that you should keep your eyes peeled for, too.
 It’s more likely there’s another reason for tail rubbing.